dimikara/50DaysOfUdacity/README.md

 ___

 * For the motivational quote of the day, I built my own quote generator machine.
-You can try it <a href=" https://dimikara.github.io/Quote-Generator/" target="_blank">here</a>.
+You can try it here: https://dimikara.github.io/Quote-Generator.

 ___
 ___